Saturday, March 1, 2025

 Watering Phoebes

-A few years ago, we had a hot spell.
+A few years ago, on a hot day....

 Stood in the hot sun at noon today